Where is Matcha produced?

 The tea leaves that are used in the production of Matcha are cultivated in Japan, Taiwan, and China, but the premium authentic product is grown in Japan.
 Midori Spring Matcha is made from only the finest tea leaves (tencha NOT sencha) from Aichi, Kagoshima, and Kyoto Japan.

 Our tea plantations and production process play a vital role in the quality of our Matcha.
 Midori Spring Matcha's vibrant emerald green and rich aroma is the result of our high production standards.
-We are proud to be Organic (Certified USDA Organic by NOP via U.S. and Japan organic equivalency agreement, Certified EU Organic via EU and Japan organic equivalency agreement, JAS Organic Certified by OCIA), Kosher (OU) Certified, Vegan Certified (Vegan Action), GMO, Gluten Free and rich with other benefits good for your well-being.
+We are proud to be Organic (Certified USDA Organic by NOP via U.S. and Japan organic equivalency agreement, Certified EU Organic via EU and Japan organic equivalency agreement, JAS Organic Certified by OCIA), Kosher (OU) Certified* (Gold and Emerald Class), Vegan Certified (Vegan Action), GMO, Gluten Free and rich with other benefits good for your well-being.
 Our ceremonial and culinary grade Matcha are made from 100% authentic Japanese tencha.

 Our Matcha Process: